spookier/SnowCrash/level00/level00.md

 ## Phase 1: Reconnaissance

-The following commands were executed to gather initial information:
+I used the following commands to gather initial information:

 - `whoami` - To identify the current user
 - `ls -la` - To list all files in the current directory with detailed information